-Subrecipients will not have to enter information directly into the E-Grants System; rather, staff from DHSES will enter application materials into E-Grants for sub-recipients after the Application Worksheet is submitted.
-Once this information is entered, DHSES will contact the sub-recipient's authorized Point of Contact to accept the certified assurances within E-Grants.
+Subrecipients will not have to enter information directly into the E-Grants System; rather, staff from DHSES will enter application materials into E-Grants for subrecipients after the Application Worksheet is submitted.
+Once this information is entered, DHSES will contact the subrecipient's authorized Point of Contact to review and verify that projects have been captured correctly and accept the certified assurances within E-Grants.

-Please note that the Period of Performance for the FY2022 SHSP and SLETPP grants is 36 months; the anticipated performance period is estimated to be from 9/1/2022 through 8/31/2025.
+Please note that the Period of Performance for the FY2023 SHSP and SLETPP grants is 36 months; the anticipated performance period is estimated to be from 9/1/2023 through 8/31/2026.
 When you develop your applications for these funds, please be sure to select critical projects that can be implemented within a 36-month period.
 FEMA has indicated that extensions will not be issued, so projects must be completed within the performance period.
 As you develop your application for these funds, DHSES strongly recommends that your jurisdiction carefully consider what projects you prioritize and select this year.
-FEMA has dramatically increased the level of project detail required from sub-recipients and with the shifts in priority areas and spending requirements in the national priority, you must submit projects that you will complete within the period of performance.
-Changes to projects without strong justification, especially projects that fall under the six (6) National Priority Areas, will not be possible to consider.
-You must maintain the 30% spending requirement in all of the National Priority areas for the entire three-year period of performance for the FY2022 SHSP/SLETPP funding cycle.
+FEMA has dramatically increased the level of project detail required from subrecipients and with the shifts in priority areas and spending requirements in the national priority, you must submit projects that you will complete within the period of performance.
+You must maintain the 30% spending requirement in all the National Priority areas for the entire three-year period of performance for the FY2023 SHSP/SLETPP funding cycle.

 To assist with your application development process, DHSES has developed a "Project Linkages Standardization Form" for your use.
 This form will guide you through how projects should be linked appropriately to the new Investment Justifications (which include the six (6) National Priority Areas), the NYS Homeland Security Strategy, DHS/FEMA Core Capabilities List, FEMA NIMS Typing Standards, etc. This document has changed substantially, so please be sure to read it carefully and ask questions.
 Your Contract Representative will be available to assist with any questions throughout the entire application process.
-Alternatively, you may send an e-mail to the Grant Info mailbox at grant.info@dhses.ny.gov to obtain a written response, if needed.